p3achyjr/p3achygo/journal.md

 I _still_ need to get my stuff running on Kubernetes.
 Honestly I've been pushing this off since it just seems like the least interesting part.
 But by the end of this week, it should be there :)

+## 7-06-2023 (Run v0)
+I am currently training on an HPC cluster from Lambda Labs, with 30 vCPUs and 1 A100 GPU.
+It takes about ~70 minutes to complete one generation, with 5000 games per generation.
+Gumbel N, K is a flat 32, 4.
+I am on generation 15 at the moment.
+The net learns steadily, with each generation improving by 50-100 Elo.
+I have yet to evaluate against other bots, or to check whether the Elo gain is transitive.

+Some observations:

+- The model prefers a moyo-based playstyle in early generationos.
+Maybe this is a result of the net not being able to do good enough reads to justify the tight, fighting-heavy style in professional play, or maybe the N, K parameters are just too low.
+- The model is very bad at detecting atari, especially for larger groups.
+This might be because it's easy to create an atari circuit for single stones, but hard for chains of arbitrary shape and size.
+Our model is small, so it might be worth just adding this as a field, even if it means that we will not be able to tell if the model will eventually learn to recognize arbitrary atari.
+This may also be a result of low visit MCTS, but considering how compute bound I am I can't just simply raise the number of visits.
+- Opening and midgame play looks good for the most part, but late game play is atrocious.
+For one, the model will pretty much never pass.
+I think this might be because we set win/loss to 1.5/-1.5, so the losing side will pretty much never pass.
+It might be better to just have this as 1.0/-1.0 + score_diff.
+- Groups that should not die end up dying.
+This leads to wild swings in score across the game and huge captures at the end.
+The model is actually pretty good at predicting these large score differentials, but this could also indicate value overfitting.
+This might also be a result (again) of low visit counts, as we do not explore the search tree deep enough to see these groups die, or to have the effect of the dying group affect our search tree.
+- The model does steadily improve, but the winrate of the model as white is far, far higher as white than black.
+Maybe it's because the komi parameter was not normalized (we pass in 7.5 instead of .5).
+Whoops :) I should start logging the average winrate of each color, overall and per candidate, during evaluation games.

+## 7-09-2023 (Run v0)

+- The last run seemed like it would not recover, as white was winning practically every game.
+I restarted the run with 64, 4 and normalized the komi, and so far it looks better.
+Funnily enough I forgot to update the training code to normalize the komi but oh well.
+- I added support for resignation in eval, and low visits in selfplay after one side is pretty much guaranteed to lose.
+I only lower to visit count of the losing side, so in one game, the side that wins will actually produce more training examples.
+This is bad.
+Playout Cap Randomization should fix this.
+If I were to implement that, I would also just drop the visit counts of both players.
+- I also realized that in my Go-Exploit buffer, I add many states per game, but pop the earliest state inserted.
+This could also be bad, since all those states will share the same result.
+Instead, I should pop a random value.
+Since buffer ordering does not matter, I can afford to do a swap-and-pop.
+- Minigo implemented resignation in self-play partly to prevent overfitting to a large number of endgame states.
+I can emulate this by implementing some kind of weighting to moves past a certain move number or certain threshold.
+Maybe this could be min(first_down_bad, 300) or something.

+## 7-10-2023 (Run v0)
+- In a rerun with N=64, K=4, it looks like the model is more willing to fight.
+I would not be surprised if this is because N=32, K=4 does not give the model enough reading horizon to make accurate predictions, so a moyo-based approach is safer.

 ## 7-14-2023

 I ended up just renting an A100 on Lambda Labs.
 Dollar for dollar it seems to be a much better use of resources.